vigneshsweekaran/vigneshsweekaran.github.io/content/git/tutorials/09-how-to-fix-merge-conflict.md

 Now we can see the git pull has failed, basically auto-merging failed.

-This is because, we have updated angle to 150 in line no 2 in cat.txt,similary one more developer has updated the angle to 200 in line no 2 in cat.txt and pushed the changes to github.
+This is because, we have updated angle to 150 in line no 2 in cat.txt, similary one more developer has updated the angle to 200 in line no 2 in cat.txt and pushed the changes to github.

 While we are pulling, git tries to merge the line no 2 from remote cat.txt to local cat.txt file in line 2, but it is not able to update, because local cat.txt also has new changes(150).